Vadorequest/serverless-with-next5-boilerplate/README.md

 - (optional) npm run deploy _(should work on any provider, only tested against AWS though [need changes on `serverless.yml`])_
 - You can check that the AWS-hosted app behaves exactly the same as the local app at [https://swn.dev.vadorequest.fr](https://swn.dev.vadorequest.fr)

+> Edit April 2019: The service [https://swn.dev.vadorequest.fr](https://swn.dev.vadorequest.fr) is not available anymore because AWS deprecated node6 runtime, an this demo hasn't been upgraded

 - You can check the SSR by looking at the browser console "Network" panel when going on `http://localhost:3000/page2` from `http://localhost:3000` through the link (client-side redirection, no SSR) or directly by pasting/typing the url (SSR)